STS Chapter 1: Introduction to Science and Technology and Society

 What Can We Do?

 The world is changing fast, and you are part of that change.
-Whether you're a future farmer or teacher, understanding these challenges helps you make better decisions and contribute to society.
+Whether you're a future farmer or teacher or engineer or IT professional, understanding these challenges helps you make better decisions and contribute to society.
 By thinking about ethics, safety, and sustainability, you can use science and technology to solve problems while protecting people and the environment.

 Your Takeaway